 A student wishing to study as a music major or minor must audition for admission to the Music Department as a music major or music minor candidate.

 Students not enrolled in a music degree program may develop individual performance skills through private instruction in voice or instruments.
-Performing ensembles include University Chorale, Concert and Marching Band, Orchestra, Jazz Band, Guitar Ensemble and many others.
+Performing ensembles include University Chorale, Wind Ensemble, Jazz Ensemble, Jazz Combo, Chamber Singers, and our many other Chamber Ensembles.

 Non-majors may apply credit earned in these courses toward the University "Literature and Fine Arts" requirement.